 X turns to molten salt and antifreeze for energy storage

-Alphabet X’s US research lab is searching for a more affordable solution than lithium-ion batteries and also wants to create technology which will allow energy to be stored for up to 40 years.
+Alphabet X’s US research lab is searching for a more affordable solution than lithium-ion batteries and also wants to create technology that will allow energy to be stored for up to 40 years.

 Sounds crazy, right?
 Not so much when you use applied science.